4 000 Weeks In Years

 The Power of Saying No: Protecting Your Time and Energy

 In a culture that values busyness, learning to say "no" can be incredibly liberating.
 Saying "no" to commitments that don't align with our priorities protects our time and energy, enabling us to focus on what truly matters.
-This isn't about being antisocial or rejecting opportunities; it's about making conscious choices that support our well-being and allow us to contribute meaningfully to the areas we care most about.
+This isn't about being antisocial or rejecting opportunities; it's about making conscious choices that support our well-being and help us contribute meaningfully to the areas we care most about.

 Embracing Imperfection: Letting Go of the Need to Control